The Best Wedding Timeline Template

 For our wedding, we did it this way and even planned to have a first look.
 When the time came, it was so windy on the beach that we ended up just making the decision to see each other at the ceremony.
 It was totally not the original plan we had in mind but it worked out really well.
 Besides that, my wife was running behind schedule.
 Regardless, it was a very laid back day.

 So where do we go from here?

 So that just about sums it up.
 We hope this article covered as many angles as possible for you to be prepared to enjoy your wedding day experience.
 I’m sure absorbing all this content can be a bit overwhelming, so I’ve made things even easier for you to digest.
 Follow these quick steps below to get started:

 1. Go ahead and take a minute to buy the pdf bundle which is on sale now.
 It will include a checklist along with two versions of the wedding day timeline template.

 2. Make sure to read over all three pdf’s.
 Decide whether or not you’re going to do a first look and begin checking off items on the checklist.
 If anything it will help you to start taking action steps toward planning your wedding rather than putting it off.

 3. If you found this article helpful do us a favor and share it with someone you know.
 Also, we want to hear from you!
 If we missed anything or if you have ideas to make this even better we would love to hear it!
 Comment below or send us an email.

-And finally as promised… To ensure the best wedding photos download our free wedding day timeline templates below.
+And finally as promised… To ensure the best wedding photos download your copy of the wedding day timeline template below.
 Included in this download is a sample schedule of your wedding day (with a first look and without) and a smooth wedding day timeline checklist.
 Enjoy!

 View Our Wedding Photography Portfolio for more Inspiration!